jia1217/ParallelProgammingLabs/docs/Vitis_HLS_Tutor/Beginning_rituals.md

 ## Ritual 3

 Run the shell command:

 ```bash
 vitis_hls
 ```
-Then we open the vitis_hls gui.
+Then we open the vitis_hls GUI.